ModeSevenIndustrialSolutions/github2gerrit-python/README.md

 - The workflow runs with `pull_request_target` or via `workflow_dispatch` using a valid PR context.

+### Note on sitecustomize.py

+This repository includes a sitecustomize.py that is automatically imported by Python’s site initialization.
+It exists to make pytest and coverage runs in CI more robust by:

+- assigns a unique COVERAGE_FILE per process to avoid mixing data across runs
+- proactively removing stale .coverage artifacts in common base directories.

+The logic runs during pytest sessions and is best effort.
+It never interferes with normal execution.
+Maintainers can keep it to stabilize coverage reporting for parallel/xdist runs.

 ## Duplicate detection

 By default, the tool checks for duplicate changes to prevent spam